-These Terms: together with our Acceptable Use Policy (which can be found as an appendix to these terms):
+These terms together with our Acceptable Use Policy (which can be found as an appendix to these terms):

 a) you are an individual; and

-These terms and conditions supersede any previous versions and come into effect from 1 January 2022.
+These terms and conditions supersede any previous versions and come into effect from 16th June 2023.

 2.1 The meanings set out in these terms and conditions are as follows: